Stillness in the Storm (epub) Ebook

 This unique book offers seven practical self-help tools drawn from a broad range of positive psychology, therapeutic, and spiritual models and approaches, each designed to help us discover the ‘stillness in the storm’.
 Additionally, the book has 20 audio tracks containing short meditations and visualisations.

-The book is delivered as an epub3 file, with audio files embedded, and can be read and listened to on different devices including PC, Mac, tablet or smartphone (except Kindle).
+The book is delivered as an epub3 file with audio files embedded, and can be read devices including PC, Mac, tablet or smartphone.
 If the file does not automatically open, you may need to download a free epub reader like Calibre, Adobe Digital Editions.
+For Kindle you will need to convert the file to .mobi which can be easily done through Calibre, full instructions on how to do this will be sent after your purchase)

 About the book